qlemaire22/speech-music-detection/README.md

 # Speech & Music Detection

-# !!!
-Still in development !!!
+# !
+Still in development, not yet working !

 ## Task